How intelligent are birds? A look at bird intelligence, with facts and examples of smart birds...

 How Intelligent Are Birds?

-However, a growing number of studies are beginning to change the traditional view of birds being, well, ‘bird brained’.
+However, a growing number of studies are challenging the traditional view that birds are, well, "bird brained".

 - This article is part of our series: Birds: The Ultimate Guide